wusai2333/trib/doc/lab2.md

 a good job of demonstrating why we didn't want to use `rpc.DefaultServer` in Lab 1.

-After the backends are ready, we can now start the keeper.
+After the back-ends are ready, we can now start the keeper.

 ```
 $ bins-keeper